 I joined DPP as a PhD student in 2016.
 I have completed Master of Planning (Housing) from CEPT University, India in 2011 and Master of Science (Geography) from Presidency College, India in 2009.
 Before joining DPP, I was working as an Assistant Professor in Department of Planning in School of Planning and Architecture, Bhopal.
 I have also taught for 2 years in School of Planning and Architecture, Vijayawada.
 Previously I have worked as a Research Assistant in CEPT University where I was looking at heritage based city development plan, a World Bank funded project.
 Nearly one year I have also worked in Development Alternatives as Executive Habitat Planning and Policy Researcher.
 I was involved in projects related to climate change, participatory energy planning and affordable housing.

 My research interest includes critical urban theory, spatial politics and political economy of cities.
-My current PhD work will investigate how marginalised groups use urban politics as a mechanism of resistance.
+My current PhD work will investigate how in innovative ways marginalised groups use urban politics as a mechanism of resistance.
 Theoretically, I draw from Henri Lefebvre, Micheal Foucault, Partha Chatterjee and Ananya Roy's works.
 I also have a particular research interest in qualitative research methods.

 PhD Supervisors: Prof. Theo Papaioannou; Prof. Parvati Raghuram, Dr. Philipp Horn